Starwarsfan2099/starwarsfan2099.github.io/about.md

 title: About
 ---

 Hi, my name is Andrew Clark.
-I'm a student at Marshall University studying Digital Forensics and Information Assurance.
+I'm studying Digital Forensics and Information Assurance at Marshall University studying.
 I have a passion for cybersecurity, programming, reverse engineering, hardware hacking, and robotics.
-My goal with this blog is to share information I learn, projects I create, or just stuff I find interesting and want to share with others.
+My goal for this blog is to share information I learn, projects I create, or just stuff I find interesting and want to share with others.
 I plan to do several blog posts on reverse engineering, exploitation, debugging, electronics, and who knows what else.
-I hope you can learn something or share in my excitement about the inner workings of technology!
+I hope you can learn something or at least share in my excitement about the inner workings of technology!

-P.S.
-Also he loves Jessi.
-I LOVE YOU!!! :)

 If you want, here are some other ways you can follow me: